 You've learned about the exciting possibilities of a career in IT and are looking to jump in.
 You have some computer experience but need a qualification to help you get the entry-level role you need to get started.
-So, let us talk you through Cisco's CCNA certification and the types of jobs you can expect to get once you have it.
+So, let us break-down Cisco's CCNA certification and the CCNA entry level jobs you can expect to get once you have it.

 What is CCNA?

 The Cisco Certified Network Associate (CCNA) certification is Cisco's entry-level exam, aimed at anyone who is just starting in the IT industry.
-Cisco's certifications are some of the most popular and respected accreditations available to IT professionals, making CCNA a great place to start if you are looking for entry-level IT jobs, particularly around Maryland and the Washington DC region.
+Cisco's certifications are some of the most popular and respected accreditations available to IT professionals, making CCNA a great place to start if you are looking for CCNA entry level jobs, particularly around Maryland and the Washington DC region.

 In February 2020, Cisco made significant changes to the CCNA program, which will benefit you as a beginner.
 Before this, you would have had to take two exams to get CCNA accreditation - a core exam and a specialization exam in one of several specialized topics.
 In the new CCNA accreditation, Cisco has brought the core exam and elements of all the different specializations into one certification test.
 These changes reduce the cost of attaining CCNA and give you a broader understanding of all the IT industry's primary domains.

 Compared with CompTIA's entry-level exams (A+ and Network+), students with minimal or no previous IT experience may find CCNA more challenging.
 But for IT beginners with some experience working with computers and networking, CCNA will provide a comprehensive introduction to Cisco systems and IT fundamentals across multiple topic areas.

 What Job Roles Does CCNA Prepare Me For?